'I'm an 11-year-old house music DJ'

 Liv, from Stenson in Derbyshire, learned how to DJ from her dad Mark and has since presented live sets on Facebook and played her first real gig - although she needed steps to see over the decks.

-Her new skills have been recognised by some famous names, including Mac and DJ Sam Divine.
+Her new skills have been noticed by some famous names, including Mac and DJ Sam Divine.

 Liv said: "It was really exciting to know someone that big notices me, just an 11-year-old girl."